 "Actually, if you look at what we've done in our career, it makes total sense to take on Broadway," Stone told Playbill.com.
 "It's such a great form.
 You can do twice as much in the amount of time with a musical, because you can go in-depth and you have people go, 'I feel this!'"

-Josh Gad ("The Daily Show with Jon Stewart") and Andrew Rannells (Jersey Boys) star as Elders Cunningham and Price, respectively, with Rory O'Malley (The 25th Annual Putnam County Spelling Bee) as Elder McKinley, Nikki M. James (All Shook Up) as Nabalungi and Michael Potts (Grey Gardens) as Mafala Hatimbi.
+"We're basically riffing on The Music Man," Lopez added, "where someone comes into a town with a lie to sell and changes the town and, actually, the lie turns out to be true in a way."
+Josh Gad ("The Daily Show with Jon Stewart") and Andrew Rannells (Jersey Boys) star as Elders Cunningham and Price, respectively, with Rory O'Malley (The 25th Annual Putnam County Spelling Bee) as Elder McKinley, Nikki M. James (All Shook Up) as Nabalungi and Michael Potts ( Grey Gardens) as Mafala Hatimbi.

 The cast also includes Lewis Cleale, Scott Barnhardt, Justin Bohon, Darlesia Cearcy, Kevin Duda, Asmeret Ghebremichael, Brian Tyree Henry, Clark Johnsen, John Eric Parker, Jason Michael Snow, Benjamin Schrader, Michael James Scott, Brian Sears, Lawrence Stallings, Rema Webb, Maia Nkenge Wilson, Tommar Wilson, Graham Bowen, Ta’Rea Campbell, Jared Gertner, Tyson Jennette and Nick Spangler.